 I've been somewhat successful with a few (including Mozilla (Firefox, etc.), Objective Development (makers of LaunchBar, Little Snitch, Sharity and WebYep)) and Prey).

-Frustratingly, I've been unsuccessful with most (Amazon, Adobe (Flash), Cisco, Mozilla (Firefox, etc.), Microsoft (e.g. Silverlight and SkyDrive for Mac OS X cannot be downloaded securely; Microsoft Support confirmed this AND stated that they do NOT intend to address the problem), Apple (Mac OS X combo update SHA1 checksums are posted on https-accessible web pages, but they're mixed-security pages, and so still insecure.
+Frustratingly, I've been unsuccessful with most (Amazon, Adobe (Flash), Cisco, Ubuntu, Mozilla (Firefox, etc.), Microsoft (e.g. Silverlight and SkyDrive for Mac OS X cannot be downloaded securely; Microsoft Support confirmed this AND stated that they do NOT intend to address the problem), Apple (Mac OS X combo update SHA1 checksums are posted on https-accessible web pages, but they're mixed-security pages, and so still insecure.
 I reported this to product-security@ on Wed, 13 Dec 2006.
 However, they are still (as of October, 2011) serving even current combo updates via mixed-security web pages.
 Fortunately, they ARE now serving the combo updates themselves over https), ShedWorx (makers of Cosmos for iOS, Cosmos for Mac, VoltaicHD, RevolverHD, Jaksta, mkvWatch, HD Quick Look, Music Converter Pro 1.2 and Smart Converter Pro and non-Pro.
 Reported 09/20/2011, still insecurable 2/8/2012), OpenDNS (insecurable download links, for example for security tool dnscrypt), etc.)

 It's really sad and pathetic that some of the biggest, richest companies in the world, like Microsoft, Apple, and Adobe set such a bad example for the smaller players.
 Their stubbornness is so severe it's starting to trigger conspiracy theories!